Seng3694/TXPK/README.md

 This project uses [CMake][20] to generate platform and compiler-specific build files.
 Also note that this project uses `C++14` features such as `auto` and `lambdas` and therefore requires a `C++14` compliant compiler in order to build successfully.

-**Warning**: The LuaJIT files which are included are built with a Visual Studio 2017 compiler for Windows x86 and x64.
-You probably have to build LuaJIT yourself if you are not on Windows.

 1. Clone the repository
     ```
     git clone https://github.com/Seng3694/TXPK